devsim/devsim/README.md

 The PDF documentation is located in ``doc/devsim.pdf``.
 An online version of the documentation is available at [https://devsim.net](https://devsim.net).
 A list of documentation resources is available [online](https://devsim.org/introduction.html#documentation).

+The repository for the documentation is at [https://github.com/devsim/devsim_documentation](https://github.com/devsim/devsim_documentation).

 ## Supported Platforms:
 * macOS 10.13 (High Sierra)
 * Microsoft Windows (64 bit)